Documentation

 </assessment>

-Assessment with matching question
+Assessment with a matching question

-Process match questions as an image.
+Process matching questions as an image with an altRepresentation.

 <p>Use <em fontStyles="italic">Vocabulary 4.1.</em></p>